StevenMayher/431-2021/classes/class09/README.md

 ## Upcoming Deliverables

 1. [Minute Paper after Class 09](https://github.com/THOMASELOVE/431-2021/tree/main/minutepapers) is due tomorrow (Wednesday 2021-09-22) at noon.
-The link **will be available** by class time.
+The link is available now.
 2. [Lab 3](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab03) is due next Monday 2021-09-27 at 9 PM.
 3. **Project A proposal** As the [Calendar](https://thomaselove.github.io/431/calendar.html) indicates, the main deadline for the Project A Proposal is not until Monday 2021-10-11, but we strongly encourage submissions prior to noon on Friday 2021-10-01, via the appropriate Assignment on Canvas.
     - Use the [Project A Proposal Example](https://thomaselove.github.io/431-2021-projectA/exampleA.html) as a template for your work.